-DHA is important for cognitive development (2,6) especially during your child’s first years of life.
+DHA for kids is important for cognitive development (2,6) especially during your child’s first years of life.

 Distributed across the cerebral cortex, neuronal membranes and the retina, DHA is deposited at an accelerated rate during the last trimester of pregnancy and during the first two years of life (2,6).

 The brain tissue content of DHA is important for supporting brain system development and function.

 This can start in your little one as early as six months of age, but continues all throughout childhood and well into adolescence (1, 2, 6).

 The key functions of DHA for kids are: